 Start preparing for the hearing as soon as you request it.
 Collect information through documents, witnesses and discovery.

-Thoroughly review the Denial Notice and notice the reason(s) that the agency gave for denying or reducing the Petitioner’s services.
-During the hearing, your focus will be presenting documents and witness testimony to prove that the agency’s reason(s) for denying or reducing the services were wrong.
+Thoroughly review the Denial Notice and notice the reason(s) that the agency or Plan gave for denying or reducing the Petitioner’s services.
+During the hearing, your focus will be presenting documents and witness testimony to prove that the agency’s or Plan's reason(s) for denying or reducing the services were wrong.

 Research the laws and administrative rules that apply to your case.
 Remember that the hearing officer has to base her or his decision on the applicable law.
 Visit the Links tab where links to many of the major laws and rules are provided.